asyncapi/generator/docs/template-development.md

 }
 ```

-The default version of your application is always fetched from your asyncapi document.
+The default version of your application is always fetched from your AsyncAPI document.
 The above configuration will help the template user to override the existing version with a new version on the command line.
-For example, `-p version=2.0.0`.

 The changes done in the template will be as follows: